Kotlin/dokka/README.md

 </plugin>
 ```

-by default files will be generated in `target/dokka`
+By default files will be generated in `target/dokka`.

+The following goals are provided by the plugin:

+  * `dokka:dokka` - generate HTML documentation in Dokka format (showing declarations in Kotlin syntax);
+  * `dokka:javadoc` - generate HTML documentation in JavaDoc format (showing declarations in Java syntax);
+  * `dokka:javadocJar` - generate a .jar file with JavaDoc format documentation.

 Configuring source links mapping: